John Q. Loomis: Stones River

 The night before, the brigade was shifted from Withers' to Cheatham's Division by Leonidas Polk, seeking to simplify the command structure.
 Cheatham's drunkenness delayed the main attack when the battle began on December 31 until 7:00 a.m., an hour after the battle began, and instead of a combined attack Cheatham sent his brigades into battle piecemeal, starting with Loomis' Brigade.
 Loomis led the brigade northwest from the woods east of the Widow Smith House into an open field, held by Woodruff's brigade.
 However, Loomis was not yet out of the woods when he was wounded in the shoulder by a falling tree branch hit by a shell, knocking him out of the fight.
 Colonel John G. Coltart of the 26th Alabama took command and continued the attack, in which the brigade initially forced the Union troops to retreat but ultimately suffered heavy losses as their opponents rallied to successfully counterattack.
 Coltart remained in command of the brigade for the rest of the battle.

 By the end of January 1863, Loomis was left without a command when his regiment was consolidated in the field with the 22nd Alabama.
 George D. Johnston took over command of the consolidated regiment, while Loomis was detached to serve as commanding officer of the Hospital Guard at Atlanta.
 Prior to Stones River, on December 12, Loomis had been recorded as unfit for field service due to rheumatism.
-Loomis resigned from the army on September 14, 1863 due to this condition.
+Loomis resigned from the army on September 14, 1863, due to this condition.
 Historian Bruce Allardice quotes a source describing Loomis as having a "high reputation in the army as tactician and disciplinarian."

 Later life

-Loomis resumed his legal career after the end of the war, being selected by the state legislature as a chancellor of the Middle Division of the state chancery court system in 1865.
+Loomis resumed his legal career after the end of the war, and was selected by the state legislature as a chancellor of the Middle Division of the state chancery court system in 1865.
 Loomis served as a chancellor until 1868.
 His youngest son died of "congestion of the brain" in 1867.
-Loomis died at Wetumpka on December 4, 1869 and was buried in an unmarked grave at the city cemetery.
+Loomis died at Wetumpka on December 4, 1869, and was buried in an unmarked grave at the city cemetery.